-The Lower COmplex
+The Lower Complex

-Great Camp Sagamore is an expansive 27-building complex that builds off of the Great Camp Style Architecture Durant established at Camp Pine Knot.
+Great Camp Sagamore is an expansive 27-building complex that builds off of the Great Camp Style architecture Durant established at Camp Pine Knot.
 "It's an intrinsically American style of architecture that involves some European elements, like Sagamore's main lodge which is influenced by the chalet.
-But, the fact that they would construct it from materials like the wood and stone that were found right on the property using local craftsmen is unique," states Garet Livermore the Executive Director of Sagamore Institute of the Adirondacks.
+But, the fact that they would construct it from materials like the wood and stone that were found right on the property using local craftsmen is unique," states Garet Livermore, the Executive Director of Sagamore Institute of the Adirondacks.

 As with Pine Knot, each building at Sagamore was built to serve a different function.
-From the kitchen and dining hall to the playhouse and adjacent outdoor bowling alley, each building has its own purpose and is laid out within its natural surrounding in a way that feels as though it is supposed to be there.
-But, while camps were built with the intention of looking rustic, the interior of the buildings were built to provide guests with all of the luxury and comforts they were accustomed to in their city lives.
+From the kitchen and dining hall to the playhouse and adjacent outdoor bowling alley, each building has its own purpose and is laid out within its natural surroundings in a way that feels as though it is supposed to be there.
+But while camps were built with the intention of looking rustic, the interior of the buildings were built to provide guests with all of the luxury and comforts they were accustomed to in their city lives.

 The Upper Camp

 Great Camps like Sagamore and Pine Knot were also intended to be self-sufficient.
 In order to maintain such an elaborate campus of guest buildings at Sagamore (the Lower Complex), Durant built the Workers' Camp (the Upper Complex) approximately a half-mile upland.
 The design of the Upper Complex was much more utilitarian than the extravagantly detailed Lower Complex, and housed everyone from carpenters and blacksmiths to guides, maids, and cooks.